ssg/fatalvision/README.md

 "src\" subdirectory.

-If you want to see something done with this GUI, download the off line mail reader "Wolverine" from any Simtel mirror. (http://www.simtel.net)
+If you want to see something done with this GUI, download the off line mail reader [Wolverine](https://github.com/ssg/wolverine) from any Simtel mirror. (e.g. http://simtel.site)

 Why Give Away The Code?
 -----------------------